socallinuxexpo/scale-network/switch-configuration/README.md

    ```
 1. ```
     The config file will be in the config/output/ directory and
-    will be named <name>.conf.
+    will be named <name>conf.
 So for switch 27 in our above example,
-    it would be "config/output/CTF3.conf".
+    it would be \"config/output/CTF3.conf\".
    ```

 ## To replace the configuration on one of last years switches: